-The no-dig gardening concept was popularised by Sydney gardener Esther Dean in the 1970s as a way of minimising gardening effort while kickstarting a garden with maximum fertility.
-Any more fertility and you're likely to have triplets.
+The no-dig gardening concept was popularised by Sydney gardener Esther Dean in the 1970s as a way of minimising gardening effort while kick-starting a garden with maximum fertility.
+Any more fertility and you’re likely to have triplets.
 A no-dig garden consists of layers of organic material that are stacked up to form a rich, raised garden area.
 The no-dig garden can be whatever height you desire.
-Vegetable seedlings, flowering annuals, herbs, bulbs and strawberries all thrive in a no-gig garden.
+Vegetable seedlings, flowering annuals, herbs, bulbs and strawberries all thrive in a no-dig garden.

 - This type of garden can be set up anywhere – over a lawn, inside a box frame, or even over concrete.

 - No-dig gardens are quick and easy to make.

 - If your soil is not ideal for veggie growing, a no-dig garden creates a great soil mix to plant into.

 - No-dig gardens are very fertile as the decomposing organic matter quickly becomes rich, black compost and attracts beneficial micro-organisms.

 - It retains moisture well.

 - It discourages the growth of weeds as the soil is not turned over (burying weed seeds in moist soil).

 - Newspaper (let’s turn bad news into good!)

 - A smallish amount of blood-and-bone or chicken manure (if building garden over grass or weeds)